 When it’s time to get a new heavy duty truck, you want something that will perform.
-Whether you need a day cab, sleeper, van, or dump truck, you want to buy something that’s best in class.
+You could also work with a cargo van load board and have other take care of transportation for you.
+Perhaps you absolutely need your own day cab, sleeper, van, or dump truck, in which case you’ll want to buy something that’s best in class.

 But many can’t afford to throw down hundreds of thousands of dollars on a brand new truck.
 That’s why so many opt to buy pre-owned trucks.
 Pre-owned trucks are often lightly used and well taken care of, especially if they’re from California, and they’re significantly less expensive than a brand new rig.